 Postural effects may be worsened if there are existing spinal issues e.g scoliosis, weakness of the core muscles, too much weight gained during pregnancy.

 Also, as the abdominal muscles and the muscles of the hips begin to stretch, they can no longer support the body with proper integrity.
 This translates to other muscles taking over and voila!
-You begin to stand and walk in a way that you never have before, and suddenly you have to change the way you practise your yoga poses too!
+You begin to stand and walk in a way that you never have before, and suddenly you have to change the way you practice your yoga poses too!
 These include;

 No more twisting like a knot!
 During pregnancy, it is best to avoid closed chain twists since it may affect blood flow to the baby.
 Instead focus on open twists emphasizing on creation of space on the baby.